Issues

 2. Entitlement Spending Sustainability

-A thorough analysis of the sustainability and cost-benefit of our extensive entitlement programs, which consistently account for over 50% of our annual budgets, is required.
-We must ensure that our ‘safety net’ is efficient and works as intended instead of creating excessive non-essential government spending that becomes more akin to a ‘hammock.’
+The country requires a thorough analysis of the sustainability, costs, and benefits of our extensive entitlement programs, which consistently account for over 50% of our annual budget.
+We must ensure that our ‘safety net’ is fiscally efficient and works as intended, rather than as a ‘hammock.’